 Instructions

-- Preheat oven to 375 F. Line a muffin tin with cupcake liners or brush muffin pan with melted butter.
+- Preheat oven to 375 F. Line a muffin pan with cupcake liners.
 Set aside.

-- Use a spatula to stir in the vanilla, sour cream and milk.
-Fold in the dry ingredients and blueberries.
-Stir until just combined.
+- Use a spatula to stir in half of the dry ingredients (blueberries included).
+Stir til just combined.
+Do not overmix.

 - Use an ice cream scoop to evenly distribute the batter into the prepared muffin pan.
-(They will be filled to the rim with batter).
-Sprinkle turbinado sugar on top.
-Bake 17-19 minutes or until a toothpick comes out without wet crumbs when inserted in the middle of a muffin.
+(They will be filled about 3/4 of the way to the rim with batter or close to full).
+Sprinkle granulated sugar on top (optional).
+Bake 17-24 minutes.
+Rotate pan halfway through baking for even baking.
+Bake until a toothpick comes out without wet crumbs when inserted in the middle of a muffin.

-- Let cool in muffin pan for 10 minutes then transfer muffins to a wire rack to cool completely.
+- Let cool in muffin pan for a few minutes then transfer muffins to a wire rack to cool completely.